amkhlv/usr/share/notes/programming/Idea/sbt-project.md

 To  open the `SBT` project in `IntelliJ` click on the `build.sbt` file.
 __Do__ select `use-auto-import` and "Download Sources/Javadoc/Sources for SBT".
+Because otherwise it is __very difficult to import manually__ correctly; and `IntelliJ` ends up not being able to resolve.

 Importing JAR files